Taste Of Namibia

 Day 2: Windhoek – Lodge inside Etosha National Park – 500 km

-We return to the lodge for breakfast and to load our vehicle before heading out into the park once again in search of big game.
-Etosha is desert landscape and water is the most scarce natural resource.
-There are however numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many as of these possible.
-Here we hope that the game will come to us as the thirsty animals attend for a much needed drink.
-On our way today we will stop to have a closer look at the Etosha Pan.
-The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
+Etosha is a desert landscape, and water is the most scarce natural resource.
+There are, however, numerous waterholes here, both natural and man-made, and our game-driving technique is to take in as many of these as possible.
+Here, we hope that the game will come to us as thirsty animals await a much-needed drink.
+On our way today, we will stop to have a closer look at the Etosha Pan.
+The name Etosha translates as ‘great white space’, but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.
-We exit Etosha at the Anderson gate close to sunset and it is just a short drive to or accommodation in a comfortable spacious twin share room with modern en-suite bathroom facilities.
-An ideal space to sit back, relax and enjoy the beauty that surrounds you.
-A fantastic dinner this evening.

 Day 4: Etosha – Swakopmund – 510 km